tirimatangi/MultiArena/README.md

 just like [std::pmr::synchronized_pool_resource](https://en.cppreference.com/w/cpp/memory/synchronized_pool_resource)
 and [std::pmr::unsynchronized_pool_resource](https://en.cppreference.com/w/cpp/memory/unsynchronized_pool_resource).
 The unsynchronized version is fast and thread-unsafe whereas the synchronized version is a bit slower and thread-safe.
+The synchronized version uses locks on allocation so if several threads are using the same memory resource, they will sometimes have to wait each other.
+Deallocation is mostly lock-free even though a lock is acquired when an arena becomes empty and is returned to the list of free arenas.

 The following example shows how to allocate synchronized and unsynchronized resources which live in either stack or heap.
 In each case, there are 16 arenas, containing 1024 bytes each.